torproject/onionbalance/docs/tutorial.md

 for any errors or bugs and let me know if you see any.
 If you want you can make onionbalance logging calmer by using the `-v warning` switch.

+The management server must be left running to publish new descriptors for your onion service: within minutes you should have a fully functional onionbalance setup.

 You can also setup a `status_socket` to monitor Onionbalance.

+!!! note

+    Multiple Onionbalance management servers can be run simultaneously with the same master private key and configuration file to provide redundancy.

 ## Troubleshooting